-(a) the amounts specified in Section 7 of the Statement of Work;
+(a) the amounts specified in the Statement of Work;

 (b) such amounts as may be agreed in writing by the parties from time to time;

-"Client" means the person or entity identified as such in Section 1 of the Statement of Work;
+"Client" means the person or entity identified as such in the Statement of Work;

 "Client Confidential Information" means: